mdn/content/files/en-us/web/api/rtccodecstats/index.md

 - {{domxref("RTCCodecStats.timestamp", "timestamp")}}
   - : A {{domxref("DOMHighResTimeStamp")}} object indicating the time at which the sample was taken for this statistics object.
 - {{domxref("RTCCodecStats.type", "type")}}
-  - : A string with the value `"codec"`, indicating the type of statistics that the object contains.
+  - : A string with the value `"codec"`, indicating the type of statistics the object contains.

 ## Examples